djeang/parent-chaining/readme.md

 To let interface being navigable, setter/adder methods must return accurate types :
 * If a method sets or appends a leaf object (like a `String` or a `Date`) then ìt must return `this`.
-* If a method adds a navigable node as `TagNode`, it must return properly generified child type .
+* If a method adds a navigable node as `TagNode`, it must return ther proper generified child type .

 For example, to append children, `TagNode#child(tagName)` creates a child instance, adds it to its children then returns the child typed as `TagNode<TagNode<P>>`, `TagNote<T>` being the type of current object.